WycliffeAssociates/btt-recorder-docs/docs/recording.rst

   * As you begin to speak you will see a wavy line appear on the screen which is a result of the sound of your voice.

-5. When done with that verse or chunk, tap the Puse button.
+5. When done with that verse or chunk, tap the Pause button.

   * You can also tap Pause to temporarily Pause recording.